kevinstarlabs/KXJsonUI_ios/README.md

 I'm working on providing more documentation and tutorials.
 If you want to learn more about this framework, it is recommended to check out the exmaples in the **KXJsonUIDemo** project.

 ![Screenshot](Documentation/Images/ScreenDemoExamples.gif)

+#License

+KXJsonUI is licensed under the terms of the MIT License.
+Please see the [LICENSE](LICENSE.md) file for full details.

+This framework is currently work-in-progress.
+If there is any suggestion, I would love to hear from you.